encode/django-rest-framework/docs/tutorial/quickstart.md

     ./tutorial/urls.py
     ./tutorial/wsgi.py

 It may look unusual that the application has been created within the project directory.
-Using the project's namespace avoids name clashes with external module (topic goes outside the scope of the quickstart).
+Using the project's namespace avoids name clashes with external modules (a topic that goes outside the scope of the quickstart).

 Now sync your database for the first time: